Rape of Love

 Rape of Love (also known as L'amour violé) is a 1978 French and Belgian drama film directed and produced by Yannick Bellon.
 This film has been music composed by Aram Sedefian.
 The film starring Nathalie Nell, Alain Fourès, Michèle Simonnet, Pierre Arditi and Daniel Auteuil in the lead roles.

+Plot

+Nicole, nurse in Grenoble, is raped one night by four men.
+Deeply scarred, emotionally and physically, she thinks she will never recover from the trauma.
+Following a friend's advice, she decides to file a lawsuit.